-- The Authorised Limit for 2020/21 was set at £539.645m (prudential indicator 5A). - The Operational Boundary for 2020/21 was set at £509.645 (prudential indicator 5B). - The maximum and minimum exposures to the maturity structure of debt which are contained within prudential indicator 6.
-The maturity structure of debt table is contained within this note under the 'Refinancing and Maturity Risk' section.
+- The Authorised Limit for 2022/23 was set at £555.000m (prudential indicator 5A). - The Operational Boundary for 2022/23 was set at £525.000m (prudential indicator 5B). - The maximum and minimum exposures to the maturity structure of debt which are contained within prudential indicator 6.
+The maturity structure of debt table is contained within this note under the 'Refinancing and Maturity Risk' section. - The setting out of borrowing and investment policies to manage risk.

-Risk management is carried out by a central treasury team, under policies approved by the council in the annual Treasury Management Strategy Statement.
+Risk management is carried out by a central treasury team, under policies approved by the Council in the annual Treasury Management Strategy Statement.